 How much do welders make?

 If sitting at a desk and twiddling your thumbs isn’t your cup of tea, welding could be a great trade for you.
-You’ll be on your feet, working primarily outdoors, and there’s plenty of scope to combine your skills with another interest, like commercial diving.
-But how much do welders make?
+You’ll be on your feet, working mostly outdoors, and there’s plenty of scope to combine your skills with another interest.

 How much do welders earn?